pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 * Don't forget source citation

 > A Pamasol Microsoft Word Template can be requested from the instructor.

-> Documentations from apprentices that have finished this tutorial are listed [here](https://pamasol.github.io/de/nibo-burger-project/#dokumentation) (German).
+> Documentations from apprentices that have finished this tutorial are listed [here](https://pamasol.github.io/de/nibo-burger-project/#dokumentation) (German language).

 # 5. Robot tasks